-E Source has employees in more than 40 states and provinces across the US and Canada.
-Every day, we’re grateful for our diverse communities, stunning mountains, thriving forests, and pristine shorelines.
-As the devastating effects of climate change become more intense across our cities and landscapes, we’re committed to doing our part to protect the places and people we love.
+E Source has employees in more than 30 states and provinces across the US and Canada.
+We’re committed to protecting the places and people we love.

-The best science out there tells us we need bold, unprecedented action from as many people as possible to keep rising temperatures from exceeding 2° Celsius.
-To ensure a livable planet for future generations, we must dramatically reduce our emissions as a society and work to draw down the roughly 1.5 trillion tons of carbon dioxide in the atmosphere.
+The best science out there tells us we need bold action to keep global temperatures from rising 2° Celsius.
+To ensure a livable planet for future generations, we must dramatically reduce our emissions and draw down the roughly 1.5 trillion tons of carbon dioxide in the atmosphere.

-Our mission is to build a sustainable future in partnership with utilities and cities.
+Our mission is to build a sustainable future in partnership with electric and gas utilities, water utilities, and cities.
 Living our mission means building a sustainable future with our own business practices.
 We have two top-level sustainability commitments:

 You can’t manage what you don’t measure.
 To cut our emissions 50% by 2030 and go net-zero carbon by 2050, we must understand our impact.